ahhn/2018Omeka/README.md

 ### Instructor information

 [Daejin Ahn](https://www.instagram.com/djahhn/) is an artist and enterpreneur based in Seoul.
-Ahn founded the [archivelab](http://archivelab.co.kr) in 2016, where he continues to experiment and explore open source software based digital archives.
+Ahn co-found the [archivelab](http://archivelab.co.kr) in 2016, where he continues to experiment and explore open source software based digital archives.